freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 340.1

-You have been making changes to your `main` branch.
+Now there's three commits :smile: You have been making changes to your `main` branch.
 You actually want to try and avoid that.
 Type `git branch` to see the current branches in your repo.

 #### HINTS